EldritchElli/SDW/Core.md

 ## Abilities and Activities

-Abilities are special actions that can be used in Combat Mode or Invesigation Mode.
+Abilities are special actions that can be used in Combat Mode or Investigation Mode.
 All Combat Abilities Stamina some may also use another resource while Investigation mode Abilities use your entire turn to perform.

 Activities are events you can partake in Downtime Activities use Hours as a resource.

 ## Attributes

-each Creature have 3 Base Attributes, these Attributes are Finesse, Resilience, and Psyche. the value of an Attribute ranges from 0 to 5 the table below signifies what each value represents. the value of your Attribute dictates how many dice you roll when making a saving throw.
+each Creature have 3 Base Attributes, these Attributes are Finesse, Resilience, and Psyche.
+The value of an Attribute ranges from 0 to 5 the table below signifies what each value represents.
+The value of your Attribute dictates how many dice you roll when making a saving throw.

 ### Finesse